MoisesSilvaM/Cassandra-Tuning/README.md

     $ mkdir ~/tuning
     $ cd ~/tuning

-#Copy the files to the scenario directory,
+#Copy all the files to the scenario directory,

     Copy the contents of the 23_params folder to the tuning folder if you want to adjust 23 parameters Copy the contents of the 5_params folder to the tuning folder if you want to adjust 5 parameters.